tom-krieger/remediate_install/README.md

 bolt puppetfile install
 ```

 This step will install all needed Puppet modules into the remediate_install modules folder.
+You can see which modules will be installed by having a look into the Puppetfile in the module.

 ## Usage

 This module contains two Bolt plans.
-One plan is for checking the system requirements only.
-The second one is for installing Remediate on your system.
+One plan is for simply checking the system requirements.
+The second plan is for installing Remediate on your system.

 ### Checking system requirements